elersong/tealeaf-reverse-madlibs/README.md

 # Reverse Madlibs #

 Features of Reverse Madlibs Command Line Game
-  1. Either build sentences automatically or prompt user for input words
+  1. Prompts user for a sentence with `NOUN`s, `VERB`s, `ADJECTIVE`s and/or `ADVERB`s
-  2. Always adds new words to the end of the list during a user prompt
+  2. Always adds new sentences to the end of a sentence list during a user prompt
-  3.
+  3. Randomly selects a sentence from the sentence list to use as a help eaxample during the prompt

 ## References to Lists that Contributed
   + **Nouns List:** Found [here](http://www.desiquintans.com/articles.php?page=nounlist)